Legal protection of trees in the Isle of Man

 On conviction, a fine of up to £20,000 per tree can be imposed.

-When considering the felling or limbing of a tree, you are reminded that checks should be made to see if the tree contains active bird nests (especially between the end of March and the end of July) or holes/cracks used by bats to roost or hibernate in.
+When considering the felling or limbing of a tree, you are reminded that checks should be made to see if the tree contains active bird nests (especially from March to July) or holes/cracks used by bats to roost or hibernate in.
+Reckless activities which result in the disturbance of nesting birds or bats may result in prosecution.

 Contact for more information